 Table 1: Influence of vegetable crops as intercrop on growth parameters of sandalwood (Pooled of three years)

-Intercropping sandalwood with leguminous species, particularly pigeon pea significantly enhances the growth attributes of sandalwood due to several complementary physiological and ecological interactions.
+Intercropping sandalwood with leguminous species, particularly pigeon pea significantly enhanced the growth attributes of sandalwood due to several complementary physiological and ecological interactions.
 As a partial root parasite, sandalwood develops haustorial connections with neighboring host plants, enabling it to derive essential nutrients, water and biochemical compounds that support its early establishment and vigor.
 Leguminous crops such as pigeon pea are especially effective hosts because they fix atmospheric nitrogen through symbiotic rhizobia, thereby enriching the soil nitrogen pool.
 This biologically fixed nitrogen becomes available to sandalwood through both the rhizosphere and haustorial linkages, improving its nutrient status.

 Additionally, pigeon pea contributes to better soil moisture conservation, improved soil structure and enhanced microbial activity, all of which create a more favorable microenvironment for sandalwood development.
 These combined effects ultimately lead to significant increases in plant height and stem girth, as observed in the present study.